-Since geopotential and temperature fields are generally better forecasted than precipitation in numerical weather prediction systems (Vitart, 2014), and since long-term droughts are mainly driven by large-scale forcing (Kingston et al., 2015), the benefit of using WR occurrences as predictors of meteorological drought is analyzed with regard to the precipitation forecasts.
+Since geopotential and temperature fields are generally better forecasted than precipitation in Numerical Weather Prediction systems (Vitart, 2014), and since long-term droughts are mainly driven by large scale forcing (Kingston et al., 2015), the benefit of using WR occurrences as predictor of meteorological drought is analysed w.r.t the precipitation forecasts.
 The paper is organized into six sections.
-The data sets and the methods are presented in Sect.
-2, and the different forecast methods are in Sect.
-3. The comparison of predictability scores obtained by using precipitation and MOAWRs is provided in Sect.
-4. The sources of uncertainties are then discussed in Sect.
-5 and the main conclusions are drawn in Sect.
-6.
+The datasets and the methods are presented in section 2, the different forecast methods in section

+30 3.
+The comparison of predictability scores obtained by using precipitation and MOAWRs is provided in section 4.
+The sources of uncertainties are then discussed in section 5 and the main conclusions are drawn in section 6.